 - Native app support for at least the top 4 device platforms

-Here is my list of the top 6 best VPNs for watching ESPN+:
+Here is my list of the top seven best VPNs for watching ESPN+:

 NordVPN should prove to be an attractive VPN option for sports fans.
 The reasonably-priced provider offers reliable access to ESPN+ and other streaming services.

-NordVPN has nearly 5,500 servers located in 59+ countries around the globe.
-Over 1,970 of those servers are located throughout the United States.
+NordVPN has nearly 5,600 servers located in 60 countries around the globe.
+Over 1,970 of those servers are located in 17 cities throughout the United States.
 The provider’s owned-and-operated servers keep outside contractors away from the NordVPN network and your personal data.

-While NordVPN’s speeds are the slowest on this list, they can easily handle the HD streams that ESPN+ and other streaming services offer.
+NordVPN’s connection speeds are some of the best around and can easily handle the HD streams that ESPN+ and other streaming services offer.
 NordVPN connections can also easily handle other online activities, like gaming and file sharing.
 The provider never imposes daily or monthly data caps.

 A kill switch option, the blocking of ads and malware, DNS leak protection, and IPv6 leak prevention all join with military-grade encryption to protect your connection.
 Plus, the provider offers “Double VPN” protection (which routes your connection through two servers) and obfuscated connection options.

-The provider’s multi-platform support includes apps for the Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV platforms.
-Chrome and Firefox extensions are also available.
+The provider’s multi-platform support includes apps for Windows, macOS (with native M1 support), iOS, Android, Amazon Fire, Linux, and Android TV devices.
+Chrome, Edge and Firefox extensions are also available.

 All of your devices can be protected thanks to the provider’s compatibility with numerous router makes and models.
 Up to 6 devices can connect simultaneously using the same set of login credentials.